-(REVISED 8.10.2020) This lawsuit challenges an Oklahoma order effectively banning abortion care in the state.
-The March 24 order, issued by Oklahoma Governor Kevin Stitt in response to the coronavirus (COVID-19) pandemic, requires all “elective” medical and surgical procedures be postponed.
+(REVISED 01.04.2022) This lawsuit challenged an Oklahoma order effectively banning abortion care in the state.
+The March 24, 2020 order, issued by Oklahoma Governor Kevin Stitt in response to the coronavirus (COVID-19) pandemic, required all “elective” medical and surgical procedures be postponed.
 In a press release issued March 27, Governor Stitt singled out abortion care, claiming the order prohibited all abortions in the state.

 “The state claims this order is meant to protect health care professionals and stop the spread of the virus, but forcing women to travel out of state for abortion care is completely contrary to that goal,” said Julie Burkhart, Founder and CEO of Trust Women.
 “Like many of us, our patients are taking care of kids while schools are closed, and some have lost their jobs.
 Having to tell them that we can’t help them, that the state has tied our hands, is heart-wrenching.”